Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 You can get information from the Event Service about known offsets, i.e. what the event service believes to be the latest offset for each stream.

+Take a look at the [Event Streams guide](https://developer.actyx.com/docs/os/guides/event-streams/#offsets-and-partitions) to learn more about the role of offsets.

 ### Request

 - Endpoint: `http://localhost:4454/api/v2/events/offsets`